A Guide to the Best Museums in Florence

 9. The Leonardo da Vinci Museum

-As such a prominent figure in Italy’s art scene, it likely comes as no surprise that there is an entire museum dedicated to Leonardo da Vinci in Florence, aptly named The Leonardo DA Vinco Museum.
+As such a prominent figure in Italy’s art scene, it is no surprise that there is an entire museum dedicated to Leonardo da Vinci in Florence.
 Inside its walls see artifacts and machines from his life first-hand along with his iconic artwork.
 You will even be able to check out Da Vinci’s hand-drawn machine codes.

-Many of the machines on display in the museum were built by its devoted staff who carefully crafted the pieces out of wood to look just like they would have in Da Vinci’s day.
+Many of the machines on display were built by devoted staff, who carefully crafted the pieces out of wood to look just like they would have in Da Vinci’s day.

 The museum is divided into five spectacular sections: Earth, Water, Air, Fire, and Mechanisms.
-Each department is so unique and special that you are sure to be kept entertained during the entirety of your visit.
+Each department is so unique and special that you will be be entertained during the entirety of your visit.

 The Air room features the hygrometer, parachute, ornithopters, and the anemometer.
 And, finally, you will be able to see the armored tank, mortar fire, and machine gun in the Fire section.